mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Increase Slider/Speed Height?
 '''''''''''''''''''''''''''''''''''

-When set, this preference will show a taller Slider, or Speed buttons, for throttles.
+If this preference is enabled, this preference will show a taller Slider, or Speed buttons, for throttles.

 Only relevant for the following Throttle Screen Layouts: